d2hahn/second_order_time_domain_sys_ID/README.md

 ## Summary
-Python and MATLAB codebase for performing second-order system identification from time-domain data of a decreasing step response.
+Python and MATLAB codebase for performing second-order system identification from time-domain data of a systems dynamic response to a decreasing step input function.
 Both discrete and continuous time estimation methods are available.
 Uncertainties given at the 95% confidence level.
 Code was originally developed to characterize dynamics of pressure sensor apparatuses through decreasing step response testing.

 ## Dependencies
 ### Python